ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

 * Push the committed changes to your repository by clicking the circular arrows.
 * (Optional) Verify that your code is in git by going to GitLab using the information under **GitLab Access**.

-Now head back to Ansible Tower, and sync your Project so that Tower Picks up the new playbook.
+Now head back to Automation Controller, and sync your Project so that Controller Picks up the new playbook.
 Click **Projects** and then click the sync icon next to your project.

 ![Project Sync](images/8-project-sync.png)